Jakob Adler- 1st, Waramaug

 Marianne is enjoying retirement after a career as an elementary art teacher.
 She has worn many hats at camp.
-This summer she will be back in the Store!
+This summer she will be back running the Store!

 After a summer off, Nancy returns to camp, where she will assist in A&C. In the off-season, Nancy is an aide at the Tokeneke Elementary School in Connecticut.
-She is joined at camp by her husband, Stephen, and sons, Owen and Dennis, and daughter, Grace (Songa Trip School).
-Their oldest son, Christopher, former camper through Wilderness and staffman, hopes to visit camp at some point in the summer!
+She is joined at camp by her husband, Stephen.
+Her sons, Christopher, Owen and Dennis, and daughter, Grace, are all former Keewaydin and Songadeewin campers and staff!

 In the off-season Stephen teaches humanities at the Masters Middle School in Dobbs Ferry, NY.
-His sons, Dennis and Owen, will be on the staff this summer.
 A former camper, Stephen still loves to swim in Lake Dunmore, hike Mt.
 Moosalamoo, and sing in the Dining Hall.

-Alim has one more year at the Massachusetts College of Pharmacy and Health Sciences before becoming a physician’s assistant.
+Alim is a gradute of the Massachusetts College of Pharmacy and Health Sciences and preparing to become a physician’s assistant.
 Alim attended camp for many summers, through Moosalamoo.
 In Moosalamoo, he will head wrestling and kayaking, and help with tennis, dramatics and canoeing.
 Alim comes from Boston, MA.

 Paul is the Director of Wilderness Trips.
 He has led fifteen wilderness trips during his Keewaydin career.
 Paul and his wife, Lisa, live in Washington D.C., where he is a software consultant.